-CEL's approach is to project the future SCRs by projecting the run-off of the SCR calculation in line with the run-off of the BEL (i.e. the third of the five possible approaches) net of the reinsurance asset.
+CEL's approach is to project the future SCRs by projecting the run-off of the SCR calculation in line with the run-off of the BEL (i.e. the third of the five possible approaches.
 CEL has assumed that unavoidable market risk is nil.